brandontor/notion-task-cli/README.md

 In order to utilize your notion databases you will need to access your notion API key and add database integrations.

-Please check out these [docs](https://developers.notion.com/docs/create-a-notion-integration) from Notion on how to set this up.
+Please refer to the [docs](https://developers.notion.com/docs/create-a-notion-integration) from Notion on how to set this up.

 # Usage